 The PULSE Volunteer Partnership is a skills-based volunteering initiative.
 Through PULSE, eligible employees are matched to a non-profit organisation for three or six months full-time, contributing their skills to solve healthcare challenges at home and abroad.

-Since its launch in 2009, PULSE has sent over 700 employees globally to support more than 120 non-governmental organisations (NGOs) across the world.
+Since we launched PULSE in 2009, 810 employees have volunteered with 127 non-profit organisations at home and abroad.
 Through PULSE, volunteers with partners that address challenges relating to healthcare access and issues affecting children.
 The programme enables our employees to work full-time with partner organisations such as Save the Children and PATH, leveraging their professional expertise and knowledge for the good of the organisation and society.

 What are the benefits of PULSE?

 By using their expertise to help non-profits with their most pressing problems, employees are able to make a sustainable difference to the organisation and communities they serve.
 At the same time, employees benefit from this experience as they come back re-energised and return to GSK with fresh insights, ideas, and a renewed connection to our mission to help people “do more, feel better, live longer.”

 The impact of PULSE is evident from the data we collect from our volunteers, our non-profit partners, and the volunteers’ managers and colleagues at the end of a PULSE assignment.
 For example:

 - 98% of NGO supervisors believe the PULSE volunteer’s work had a beneficial impact on their organisation and/or local community.